NunezOcasioLab/mpas-tutorial/02-run.md

 Note that we link a static file instead of a grid file (we're skipping static file creation in this example).
+See Section 5.1 of the [official virtual tutorial](https://www2.mmm.ucar.edu/projects/mpas/tutorial/Virtual2025/) for some guidance on creating regional static files.

 ## Initial conditions